1. Material accounting policies

 1.6 Use of estimates and judgements

 The preparation of the standalone financial statements in accordance with Ind AS requires use of judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 The actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised prospectively.
-Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment in the year ended 31st March 2024 are as follows:
+Assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.

 a) Evaluation of percentage completion